 The owner of ES Trading Ltd is a typical entrepreneur that you read in most business magazines.
 Hardworking, ever ready to hustle, good with customers, the boss always tried his best to scale his business as fast as he could.
-The proprietor did most of the dirty work in the initial years of establishment and as the business grew, started delegating operation related tasks to his staffs .
-In other words, this owner’s sweat and blood is traceable in every cents that this company made.
+The proprietor did most of the dirty work in the initial years of establishment and as the business grew, started delegating operation related tasks to his staffs.
+In other words, this owner’s sweat and blood are traceable in every cent that this company made.

 What went wrong then?